Is a Carey Price to the Edmonton Oilers Trade a Real Possibility?

 Two teams in the NHL find themselves in the midst of a potential panic mode.
 One is the Montreal Canadiens and the other the Edmonton Oilers.
-The Canadiens have struggled mightily this season, recently losing two back-t0-back games against the Arizona Coyotes and the Toronto Maple Leafs and things didn’t look good.
+The Canadiens have struggled mightily this season, recently losing two back-to-back games against the Arizona Coyotes and the Toronto Maple Leafs and things didn’t look good.
 Some have suggested those two losses are signaling an early exit from a possible playoff spot.

 Meanwhile, the Oilers have not remotely lived up to lofty expectations.
 Considered a team that was favored to make the Western Conference Finals this season and perhaps represent the Western Conference in the Stanley Cup Finals, the Oilers are now 7-11-2, well outside the playoff picture and second-last in their conference.
 Their power play has struggled, their penalty kill is weak and they can’t seem to sustain any momentum, losing key games based on poor performances.